Andean mountain cat

 The Andean mountain cat (Leopardus jacobita) is a small wild cat native to the high Andes that has been listed as Endangered on the IUCN Red List because fewer than 1,500 individuals are thought to exist in the wild.
 It is traditionally considered a sacred animal by indigenous Aymara and Quechua people.

-The Andean mountain cat was first described by Emilio Cornalia who named it in honor of Jacobita Mantegazza.
+The Andean mountain cat was first described by Emilio Cornalia, who named it in honor of Jacobita Mantegazza.
 It is a monotypic species.

 Characteristics

-The Andean mountain cat has ashy-gray fur, a grey head, face and rounded ears.
-The nose and lips are black with the areas around them being white; two dark brown lines run from the corners of the eyes across the cheeks.
-There are some black spots on the forelegs, yellowish-brown blotches on the flanks, and up to two narrow, dark rings on the hind limbs.
-The long bushy tail has six to nine rings, which are dark brown to black.
+The Andean mountain cat has ashy-gray fur, a grey head, and rounded ears.
+The nose and lips are black, and the areas around them are white; two dark brown lines run from the corners of the eyes across the cheeks.
+There are black spots on the forelegs, yellowish-brown blotches on the flanks, and up to two narrow, dark rings on the hind limbs.
+The long, bushy tail has six to nine rings, which are dark brown to black.
 The markings of juveniles are darker and smaller than those of adults.
 The skulls of adult specimens range in length from 100.4 to 114.8 mm and are larger than those of the pampas cat and domestic cat.

-On the back and on the tail, the hair is 40–45 mm long.
+On the back and the tail, the hair is 40–45 mm long.
 Its rounded footprints are 4 cm long and 3.5 cm wide.
 Its pads are covered with hair.
 Adult individuals range from 57.7 to 85 cm in head-to-body length with a 41.3 to 48.5 cm long tail, a shoulder height of about 36 cm and a body weight of up to 5.5 kg.

 The Andean mountain cat and pampas cat look similar.
-This makes it difficult to identify which cat is observed and makes correct estimations of populations problematic.
-This can be especially difficult when attempting to gain correct information from the observations of individuals that have seen one of these cats but are not aware to look for specific features to distinguish between the two.
+This similarity makes it difficult to identify which cat is observed and estimate their populations correctly, especially when attempting to gain correct information from the observations of individuals who have seen one of these cats but are unaware of specific features to distinguish between them.

 Distribution and habitat

 The Andean mountain cat lives only at high elevations in the Andes.
 Records in Argentina indicate that it lives at elevations from 1800 m in the southern Andes to over 4000 m in Chile, Bolivia and central Peru.
 This terrain is arid, sparsely vegetated, rocky and steep showing that the Andean Mountain Cat prefers a temperate and terrestrial habitat.
 The population in the Salar de Surire Natural Monument was estimated at five individuals in an area of 250 km2.
 Results of a survey in the Jujuy Province of northwestern Argentina indicates a density of seven to twelve individuals per 100 km2 at an elevation of about 4200 m.

-Its habitat in the Andes is fragmented by deep valleys, and its preferred prey, mountain viscachas (Lagidium) occur in patchy colonies.
+Deep valleys fragment its habitat in the Andes, and its preferred prey, mountain viscachas (Lagidium), occurs in patchy colonies.
 Across this range, the level of genetic diversity is very low.